pure: A recondite and tasty language by Alber Gräf, that I intended to learn because it looked handy and elegant.

 Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.
 The interpreter uses LLVM as a backend to JIT-compile Pure programs to fast native code.[…] It also integrates nicely with a number of other computing environments, most notably Faust, PureData, Octave, Reduce and TeXmacs.
 A fairly extensive collection of addon modules is available, which makes Pure usable as a compiled scripting language for a variety of purposes.

-I won’t learn it, though; If I do learn an extra language it will be julia, clojure, or perhaps scala, purely because they have larger communities and that is the best way to allocate time in such questions.
+I won't learn it, though; If I do learn an extra language it will be julia, clojure, or perhaps scala, purely because they have larger communities.
+This is sufficient reason.